 Use a Distinct Color

 Think about the color schemes that most publishers have.
-I imagine youre picturing a simple color scheme on a white background.
+I imagine you’re picturing a simple color scheme on a white background.
 Correct?
-Lets take a look at six of the top publishers on the web:

-Lets use ReTargeters banners for example.
-(By the way, I love the fact that a company eats its own dog food by using the same technology that theyre selling.
-I see ReTargeters ads in many places and they do a great job of standing out.)
+Let’s use the ReTargeter banners for example.
+(By the way, I love the fact that a company eats its own dog food by using the same technology that they’re selling.
+I see ReTargeter ads in many places and they do a great job of standing out.)

-The color scheme of black and orange will stand out on 90% of the main publications that theyre running in.
-Its no wonder that with this design ReTargeter was able to increase their CTR by 3 times versus their old design.
+The black and orange color scheme will stand out on 90% of the main publications that they’re running on.
+It’s no wonder that with this design ReTargeter was able to increase their CTR by 3 times versus their old design.

 What Type of Video to Use in Your Retargeting Campaign

 Video plays a huge part in the conversion process.
 Zappos estimates that videos have increased conversions on their product pages by 6-30%.

 The secret sauce of retargeting is that you are only advertising to those who have shown interest in your product or company.

 Therefore, your retargeting audience more or less has an idea of what you do.
 To capitalize on click-throughs you’ll want to display content for an audience that is further along the sales funnel.
 Consider using a customer testimonial or even an in-depth product demo on your retargeting landing page.